 Boy Scout Advancement is different from Cub Scouts.
 Parents can no longer sign off on completed requirements.
 Please check the “Troop 10 Advancement Policies” for complete details.
-The first Rank is “Scout” and all you have to do is simply read the joining requirements (Chapter 1) and present yourself to an Adult Leader for a “Scoutmaster’s Conference”.
-This and all other ranks and awards are presented at Troop Courts of Honor.
+Ranks and awards are presented at Troop 10 Courts of Honor.
 These usually take place in September, January and May.
 The Troop uses a laptop computer to track and record Scout Advancement.
 It is every Scout’s responsibility to have his Rank Advancement and other Awards entered into the computer by the Advancement Chair.
 This information is also available on the Troop’s website in a password protected section – secure pages.

 More information on Advancement can be found here.

 We track attendance at meetings and on campouts and use this towards Rank Advancement (55% is required).
 Scouts are responsible to make sure their attendance is properly recorded.
 Attendance printouts are available for your review on the Website under the ‘secure pages’ section.
 As you work towards Second and First Class Ranks you will notice that Second Class requires five (three campouts) Troop Activities and First Class requires an additional five (three campouts) Activities.
 This seems to hold up most Scouts in their first few months with the Troop.
 Activities that count are: Campouts, Courts of Honor, “Adopt-A-Highway”, help on other Scout’s Eagle Projects and a few other special events.
 (Troop Meetings do not count as ‘activities’).